Cultural depictions of Gilles de Rais: Anime

 Gilles de Rais appears in the various Japanese media of the Fate franchise under a double guise: that of the noble knight of the "Saber" character class, Joan of Arc's valiant comrade-in-arms, and that of the sadistic pedophile murderer of the "Caster" character class, an aspect he adopts in particular in the anime Fate/Zero.
 This adaptation of the eponymous light novel recounts a contemporary war between magicians vying for the Holy Grail through their "Servants", the reincarnated souls of various historical or mythical figures.

-In Fate/Zero, after Joan of Arc's execution in 1431, Gilles de Rais turned his back on the Church, throwing himself wholeheartedly into occultism and murderous depravities for eight long years.
+In the context of this anime, Gilles de Rais turned his back on the Church after Joan of Arc's execution in 1431, throwing himself wholeheartedly into occultism and murderous depravities for eight long years.
 He ended up on the scaffold at the instigation of his enemies driven by greed rather than any concern for justice.
 A few centuries later, a young Japanese serial killer named Ryūnosuke Uryū fortuitously summons the spirit of the hanged marshal.
-Gilles de Rais manifests himself as a “servant” of the “Caster” type, a character class versed in the magical arts, and on this occasion acquires a bulging physiognomy and a strong divergent squint.
-Calling himself "Bluebeard", Gilles de Rais continues his crimes under the admiring gaze of his mortal master, with whom he establishes a relationship of friendship and trust, while remaining haunted by the memory of Joan of Arc.
+Gilles de Rais manifests himself as a "servant" of the "Caster" type, a character class versed in the magical arts.
+He acquires a bulging appearance, calls himself "Bluebeard", summons eldritch horrors and continues his crimes under the admiring gaze of his mortal master, with whom he establishes a relationship of friendship and trust, while remaining haunted by the memory of Joan of Arc.
 As an outsider to the Holy Grail War, Caster is fascinated by the Servant Saber, a female incarnation of King Arthur, in whom he wrongly believes he recognizes the Maid of Orleans.

 Alternative versions of Gilles de Rais' character as a sorcerer evolving in a fantasy world appear in anime such as Rage of Bahamut and Ulysses: Jeanne d'Arc and the Alchemist Knight, in which the protagonist Montmorency-Laval endows the young peasant girl Joan with supernatural powers, granting her the philosopher's stone.